 Anybody want to see second prize?
 Second prize is a set of steak knives.

-.
+The Hero has received the Call to Adventure, but has refused it.
 He is then told he will receive a reward for accepting it.
 If he doesn't do it, something suitably horrible will happen to him.
-Simply put, this is a way that the hero is forced to answer the call
+Simply put, this is a way that the hero is forced to answer the call.

 - In Ninja Scroll, Jubei initially doesn't want to fight against the Seven Devils of Kimon, having nearly died fighting Tessei and barely escaping from Benisato.
 Dakuan offers him a generous sum of gold but Jubei still refuses.
 Then Dakuan reveals the throwing star he used to break Benisato's hypnosis was poisoned.
 If Jubei agrees to work for Dakuan, he gets the gold and the antidote.
 Otherwise, he'll die.

 - The Avengers (2012): Loki wants to get revenge against his brother and Take Over the World into the bargain, and enlists the help of prospective Galactic Conqueror Thanos and the Chitauri to do so (he gets to rule Earth; they get the Tesseract to aid them in conquering everything else).
 Early on in the movie, it's made painfully clear to him that should the conquest of Earth fail, he will be held entirely responsible and punished in ways he could not begin to imagine.
 In the Final Battle, he's almost talked out of his vendetta, but he's clearly terrified of what Thanos would do to him, and claims that it's "too late for that."
 Then, he largely intentionally brought in all of the avengers and pointed them in the right direction to foil the plot with increasingly unsubtle hints, and in his next film appearance he faked his death well enough to fool a pack of Physical Gods, so he may have been taking an escape hatch out instead of actually accepting the call.